Student loan overpayments

 Thanks to watching Martin Lewis's programme last night I contacted the SLC and have got a refund of £706 as I had started paying straightaway.
 Great just before Christmas.

-And Michael said:
+And Melissa said:

 Lisa added: